 - Cover the pan and allow the tomatoes to simmer for 10 minutes until the tomatoes start to break down and the sauce thickens.

-- Remove the cover and mix in the Balsamic and fresh basil if using.
+- Remove the cover and mix in the Balsamic and fresh basil.

 - Taste and adjust the spices.
 Add salt and/or pepper if desired.

 - Drain the spaghetti and combine it with the sauce before serving or divide it amongst 4 plates and top it with the sauce.
 Add more fresh basil if desired.

 - Store spicy spaghetti in an airtight container for 5 days.
 It's best to cook fresh pasta before reserving, but you can store or freeze it with cooked pasta.
 Reheat on the stovetop on low or in the microwave.

 - If you do not have Balsamic, use 2 tablespoons of red wine vinegar with ½ of a teaspoon of maple syrup.
 White balsamic condiment (vinegar) is another good substitute.